+Table III

-Table III Official East European Defence Budgets
+Official East European Defence Budgets

-Country 1966 1967 1968 Bulgaria (million leva) percentage change 240 244 264 over preceding year Czechoslovakia + 3.9 + 1.7 + 8.2 (million crowns) percentage change 10,800 12,373 12,900 over preceding year + 5.7 + 14.6 + 4.3 Hungary (million forints) 5,219 5 , 437 6,400 percentage change over preceding year - 9.3 + 4.2 + 17.7 Poland (million zlotys) 25,276 26,450 29,100 percentage change over preceding year + 7.7 + 4.6 + 10.0 Rumania (million lei) 4,789 4,960 5,187 percentage change over preceding year + 5.5 + 3.6 + 4.6 Soviet Zone of Germany (million DME) percentage change 3,300 3,600 5,800 over preceding year + 17.9 + 9.1 + 61.1
+Bulgaria (million leva) percentage change over preceding year 240 + 3.9 244 + 1.7 264 + 8.2 Czechoslovakia (million crowns) percentage change 10,800 12,373 12,900 over preceding year Hungary (million forints) + 5.7 5,219 + 14.6 5,559 + 4.3 6,400 percentage change over preceding year Poland - 9.3 + 6.5 + 15.1 (million zlotys) percentage change over preceding year 25,276 + 7.7 26,450 + 4.6 29,100 + 10.0 Rumania (million lei) percentage change over preceding year 4,789 + 5.5 4,960 + 3.6 5,187 + 4.6 Sov.
+Zone of Germany (million DME) percentage change 3,300 3,600 5,800 over preceding year + 17.9 + 9.1 + 61.1

-- 20. In the absence of any official definition of breakdown, the items included in the defence budgets of the East European countries are taken, as in the case of the USSR, to cover: - all operating costs (pay and allowances, housing, food, administration, etc.); - a large part of the procurement costs (weapons, ammunition, vehicles, etc. imported or home produced); - the construction of military facilities. - The problem of estimating for the East European countries the military spending not included in the defence budget is similar to that encountered in the Soviet Union.
+- 20. In the absence of any official definition or breakdown, the items included in the defence budgets of the East European countries are taken, as in the case of the USSR, to cover: - all operating costs (pay, and allowances, housing, food, administration, etc.); - a large part of the procurement costs (weapons, ammunition, vehicles, etc. imported or home produced): - the construction of military facilities. - 21.
+The problem of estimating for the East European countries the military spending not included in the defence budget is similar to that encountered in the Soviet Union.
 Moreover, little is known about prices and conditions on which the USSR delivers military equipment to these countries or about the financial aspects of the stationing of Soviet troops in some of these countries (Soviet Zone of Germany, Hungary, Poland).
-The defence budgets are thought to exclude, at least in part, a variety of items such as military research and development, health and education services, construction of military facilities, rail and other public transport services and stockpiles of military equipment and supplies.
-Further expenditure outside the defence budget is thought to arise in respect of (a) payments in the form of exports to the USSR for military equipment, and (b) outlay on internal security forces (except in the case of Czechoslovakia, where such expenditure is explicitly included in the defence budget and in the case of the Soviet Occupied Zone of Germany, for the year 1968).
+Non-budgetary expenditure is thought to arise in respect of (a) payments in the form of exports to the USSR for military equipment and (b) outlay on internal security forces (except in the case of Hungary and Czechoslovakia, where such expenditure is explicitly included in the defence budget).
 On the other hand, the East European countries, unlike the USSR, do not have large research and development programmes, and only Czechoslovakia and Poland have domestic arms industries of any consequence.

-(b) Western Estimates of Eastern European's military spending in 1966
+(b) Western Estimates of Eastern European's Military Spending in 1966